cmwalolo/Crolow.FastDico/README.md

     - Wildcard search (seemless ? or *)
     - Anagram search
     - Anagram & smaller search.
-- Basic implementation of word board game...
+- Basic implementation of a board wordgame...
 To be continued or not ... or make it :-)